 Other Restaurant Specifications

-There are other specifications that will also need to be considered when designing your shipping container restaurant, for example:
+There are other specifications that will also need to be considered when designing your modular restaurant, for example:

 - The addition of an entrance and exits, and fire doors that comply with health and safety regulations